 Your high school guidance counselor is critical.
 Make certain you know who he or she is.
 Your guidance counselor will help you stay on track for your South Carolina High School Diploma, but also help you stay in touch with options and offerings that will meet your learning needs and goals.
 Please be sure to stay in close communication and advocate for yourself with your guidance counselor.
-Each year you will have an Individual Growth Plan meeting to make certain you are progressing according to your plan and make plans for future steps.
+Each year you will have an Individual Graduation Plan (IGP) meeting to make certain you are progressing according to your plan and make plans for future steps.
 Use this time to think about your future, ask questions, and make sure you get what you need to be successful.

 Rock Hill Schools is committed to preparing you to meet the rigorous standards of the Profile of the South Carolina Graduate.
 We are ready to help you develop the world-class knowledge, world-class skills, and life and career characteristics that will ensure you are successful no matter what you choose to do in the future.
 Our goal is your success and we are all one team in that mission.
+Enjoy and make the most of your high school experience.